DESI Dark Secrets: Data beyond DR1

 \subsection{SNe}

-Type Ia SNe probe cosmological distances over a similar redshift range as DESI, with much less precision per distance measurement (typically 20\% or so), but with many more distance measurements and different systematic errors.
-We have used the Pantheon+ SH0ES data set of 1701 SNe \cite{Pantheon}, which cover redshifts $z = 0.001$ to $z = 2.26$, to constrain our scalar field models of dark energy.
+Type Ia SNe probe cosmological distances over a similar redshift range as DESI, with much less precision per measurement (typically 20\% or so), but with many more distance measurements and different systematic errors.
+We have used the Pantheon+SH0ES data set of 1701 SNe \cite{Pantheon}, which extend to redshift $z = 2.26$, to constrain our scalar field models of dark energy.

-In comparing our theoretical models to the data, there are three parameters: $H_0$, $\Omega_M$ and $\beta$.
+In comparing theoretical models to the data, there are in principle three parameters: $H_0$, $\Omega_M$ and the dark energy parameters.
+Because we can change the absolute distances—and thereby $H_0$—without affecting the dark energy analysis, for our purposes, $H_0$ is a nuisance parameter, fixed by the low-redshift ($z\le 0.1$) SNe, which we have marginalized over.\footnote{We have verified this fact by adding 0.1 to the distance modulus of all supernovae and have found that it does not affect our results.}

 We have computed the $\chi^2$ values for our models using their covariance matrices, cf. Sections 2.2 and 2.3 of Ref.~\cite{Pantheon}.
-We have minimized $\chi^2$ by the choice of $H_0$, which is largely determined by 40 some low-redshift supernovae with Cepheid distances; this leaves $\chi^2$ as a function of $\Omega_M$ and $\beta$.\footnote{For our purposes, $H_0$ is a nuisance parameter since we can change the absolute distances and thereby $H_0$ without affecting the dark energy analysis.
-We have verified this fact by deleting the 60 or so low-redshift SNe that have Cepheid distances, which does not affect our results.} From this we have computed the likelihood function, $\mathcal{L} \propto \exp ({-\chi^2}/2)$.
+From this we have computed the likelihood function, $\mathcal{L} \propto \exp ({-\chi^2}/2)$, which is a function of $\Omega_M$ and $\beta$ (for our models) or $\Omega_M$ and $w_0,w_a$.
 We have also computed the likelihood function for the DR2 dataset as a function of $\Omega_M$ and $\beta$.
 The results, marginalized over $\Omega_M$, are shown in Fig.~\ref{Likelihoods}.
 Fig.~\ref{Contours} shows the likelihood contours in the $\Omega_M - \beta$ plane for both DR2 and SNe.

-The SNe results favor a value of $\beta \sim 1$, with a 95\% credible range, $\beta = 0.2 - 1.5$, where $\Delta\chi^2$ decreases to a minimum of around $-7$, or $\Delta\text{BIC}=0.44$.
+The SNe results favor a value of $\beta \sim 1$, with a 95\% credible range, $\beta = 0.18 - 1.46$, where $\Delta\chi^2$ decreases to a minimum of around $-7$, or $\Delta\text{BIC}=0.44$.
 For comparison, the best-ft $w_0w_a$ model is not as good a fit: $\Delta\chi^2 = - 5.8$ and $\Delta\text{BIC}=9.08$ for $\Omega_M = 0.4$, $w_0 = -0.72$ and $w_a = - 2.77$.
-On the other hand, the DR2 results weakly favor a lower value, $\beta \sim 0.2$, with the 95\% credible range $\beta = 0 - 1.1$.
+On the other hand, the DR2 results weakly favor a lower value, $\beta \sim 0.4$, with the 95\% credible range $\beta = 0 - 1.49$.
 Also shown in Fig.~\ref{Likelihoods} is the joint DR2/SNe likelihood marginalized over $\Omega_M$.
-The 95\% credible range is $\beta = 0.23 - 0.95$.
+The 95\% credible range is $\beta = 0.27 - 1.03$.

 In sum, DR2 strongly prefer sharply peaked dark-energy energy density (around $z\simeq 0.5$), while the SNe data mildly prefer a rolling scalar field.
 Together, SNe and DR2 provide some evidence for scalar field dark energy and stronger evidence for a $w_0w_a$ model of evolving dark energy \cite{DESI,DR2}.